Ontario and Canada Legal Rights Explained

 (f) Avoiding Fraud Charges

-For an extensive discussion of the legal reporting duties faced by applicant/recipients see Ch.5 "Eligibility Information".
-As was discussed there, in my analysis the eligibility information and "verification" demands placed on applicant and recipients far exceed their duties, and as well the actual legal entitlements of administrators to such eligibility information - and especially evidence.
+For an extensive discussion of the legal reporting duties faced by applicants and recipients see Ch.5 "Eligibility Information".
+As is discussed there, the eligibility information and "verification" demands placed on applicants and recipients far exceed their legal duties, and of course the actual legal entitlements of administrators to such eligibility information, especially in documentary evidence form.

 Report first, fight later on appeal if necessary.